 Please review instructions and application forms carefully and attach all required documents.
 If you have questions, please call us for assistance.
 Incomplete applications will be returned and risk being excluded from consideration.

 CARB produced a document to assist applicants subject to state regulations (Truck and Bus Rule, In-Use Off-Road Regulation, etc.) with determining eligibility.
 Applications subject to a state regulation must go through a compliance check prior to funding.

 For questions, more information, or to be notified of future funding opportunities, call Jason Mandly at (530) 332-9400, extension 108, or email email@example.com.

 The District administers the Carl Moyer Program through a Policies and Procedures Manual approved by the Governing Board annually.
-The Policies and Procedures Manual for Year 15 (2013) Carl Moyer Program and the FARMER Program Policies and Procedures Manual were approved in April 2019.
+The Policies and Procedures Manual for Year 21 (2019) Carl Moyer Program and the FARMER Program Policies and Procedures Manual were approved in April 2019.

 The California Air Pollution Control Officers Association (CAPCOA) administers the Rural Assistance Program (RAP) to assist rural districts in funding eligible projects.
 The 2019 deadline to apply for RAP funds is June 30, 2019.

 The USDA Natural Resources Conservation Service (NRCS) has additional opportunities for agricultural engine replacement projects.